 Is There a Federal Law Criminalizing Flag Burning?

 Congress passed the law in response to the Johnson decision.
 Known as the Flag Protection Act of 1989, it was later overturned by the Supreme Court in 1990, in the case of United States v.
 Eichman.
 In striking down the law, the Court ruled again that the government's interest in preserving the flag as a symbol does not outweigh the individual's First Amendment right to disparage that symbol through expressive conduct.

 There have been numerous attempts over the years to prohibit flag burning, but the Supreme Court continues to find that the First Amendment protects the act as symbolic speech.
 Some of these attempts include a failed 2006 Constitutional Amendment known as the Flag Desecration Amendment.
 Also, then President-Elect Donald Trump voiced his concern over flag burning in a social media post in November 2016, calling for flag burning protesters to spend time in jail or even lose their citizenship.
 While the President can technically attempt an Executive Order outlawing flag burning, this effort may be quickly thwarted based upon our government having a system of checks and balances in place to review such orders which may violate the Constitution.

 Flag Burning: Related Resources

 While you may not be charged with a crime under the now-defunct Flag Burning Act, you can still be charged with a number of crimes against the government while exercising your right to protest.
-If you or someone you love has been charged with a federal crime, either while public protesting, or maybe some other way, you should have solid representation by your side.
-Federal crimes often carrying lengthy prison sentences.
-Learn more with a free attorney match today.
+If you've been charged with a federal crime, either while public protesting, or maybe some other way, it's in your best interests to contact a skilled criminal defense attorney to advocate on your behalf.